gridai/grid-docs/docs/platform/2_Custom Cloud Credentials/3_adding-custom-cloud-credentials.md

 | EC2 Spot \(instance family you are interested in\) | 1000+ |
 | EC2 On-demand \(instance family you are interested in\) | 1000+ |

-Recommended available configuration below for a BYOC cluster, If unavailable please increase your quotas.
+Grid will create a number of AWS resources in order to provision your BYOC cluster as seen in the table below.
+If creating these resources would exceed your quota then the BYOC cluster creation process will fail.
+In order to address this issue you should either delete existing unused resources or increase your AWS quotas.

 | Resource | Required Quota |
 | :--- | :--- |
 | AWS IAM roles | 15 |